• Skip to primary navigation

 Classic Einkorn Cinnamon Rolls

 Make these delicious homemade cinnamon rolls with cream cheese icing.
 Serve them for breakfast or brunch and watch them disappear!
 Can be made with einkorn or any wheat.
-Yields 18 2-inch rolls.
+Yields 15 large rolls and can be cut in half if needed.

 Print Pin Rate